abijr/colorpicker/README.md

 ------------

 - Extract the and put the files in your Vim directory (default is usually ~/vim/ under linux)
+- It also works with Bundle (Bundle 'abijr/colorpicker')

 usage
 ------